 Greenwich is a singing church and our rich musical tradition is a vital part of our worship.
-Our three worship services include music and singing in three slightly different styles...
+Our two worship services include music and singing in slightly different styles...

 Worship features a traditional hymn-sing and music that has been a part of our church family for generations, as well as a blend of acoustic style hymns and contemporary choruses.